dask/dask-cloudprovider/doc/source/aws.rst

 .. autoclass:: EC2Cluster
    :members:

 If you are using EC2Cluster you would need to pass your aws credentials to the workers nodes.
-Here's a way to do that:
+Here's a way to do that if you can read your aws credentials from the local machine:

 .. code-block:: console